GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 : The options page (`options.html`) provides a way for users to customize an extension, such as choosing which sites the extension will run on.
 Users can access the options page in several ways as described in [Finding the options page][doc-options-view].

 [Side panels][api-sidepanel]
-: Extensions can also use side panels (`sidepanel.html`) to provide additional functionality alongside the main content of a site.
-Users can open side panels by navigating to Chrome’s built-in sidebar menu or by clicking the extension toolbar icon.
-Side panels can be displayed only on specific sites.
+: Extensions can also provide UI to appear in the side panel (`sidepanel.html`) to provide additional functionality alongside the main content of a site.
+Users can open these by opening the side panel in Chrome or by clicking the extension toolbar icon.
+Side panels can be configured to only be displayed on specific sites.

 Other extension HTML pages include [Chrome override pages][doc-override], [sandbox pages][doc-sandbox] or any custom page included for a specific purpose like onboarding the user.